-You can ask the MetaPost interpreter to run a chunk of code by calling for various bits of MetaPost language input.
+You can ask the MetaPost interpreter to run a chunk of code by calling rettable = mp:execute('metapost language chunk')

+for various bits of MetaPost language input.
 Be sure to check the rettable.status (see below) because when a fatal MetaPost error occurs the mplib instance will become unusable thereafter.